 Trend point data

-Contractor shall provide the initial setup of all USPS’s operators by assigning user names, passwords and password levels.
-Provide a minimum of setup for [20[[__] USPS users.
+Provide the initial setup of all USPS’s operators by assigning user names, passwords and password levels.
+Provide a minimum of setup for [20][__] USPS users.

-Contractor shall remove all default passwords and backdoor entry methods from all OWS /CCSs before the completion and commission of the equipment.
+Remove all default passwords and backdoor entry methods from all OWS /CCSs before the completion and commission of the equipment.

 Operator Workstation TREND Graphs